 The subject also links well with health, child development and other subjects such as biology.
 Combining these can give you remarkable insight into society as well as the individual.

-This course is studied across 3 years, there are 8 topics to learn;
+This course is studied across 2 years, and there are 8 topics to learn.

 There are two written exams, each 1hour 45minutes long each worth 100 marks and forming 50% of your GCSE grade.
 These exams consist of multiple choice questions ranging all the way through to essay style 9 marks questions.